What’s this agreement for?

 The terms we use in this agreement

-The NDIS means the National Disability Insurance Scheme as established by the National Disability Insurance Scheme Act 2013 (Cth).
+NDIS stands for National Disability Insurance Scheme as established by the National Disability Insurance Scheme Act 2013 (Cth).
 The NDIA is the National Disability Insurance Agency, which runs the NDIS.

 Plan Management Partners Pty Ltd is a Registered Provider of Supports under the National Disability Insurance Scheme Act 2013 (Cth).
-In this document, we are referred to simply as ‘Plan Partners’.
+In this Agreement, we are referred to as ‘Plan Partners’.

-Plan means the written Plan developed with you and on your behalf by the National Disability Insurance Agency or their delegate (for example, your Local Area Coordinator).
+Plan means the written NDIS plan developed with you and on your behalf by the National Disability Insurance Agency or their delegate (for example, your local area coordinator).

-Customer means the person for whom the Plan has been developed.
+The person for whom the plan has been developed.

 Other Support Services

-The date on which you sign this agreement.
-If you are filling out this form online, ‘signing’ means ticking the ‘I accept the terms of this agreement’ box and submitting the form to us.
+The date you sign this Agreement.
+If you are filling out this Agreement online, the Commencement Date is the date you tick the ‘I accept the terms of this Agreement’ box when you submit the form online to us.

-This Agreement (including the Schedules) is between Plan Partners and the Customer.
-The Agreement commences on the Commencement Date and will continue until either you, or Plan Partners, terminates it in accordance with the Agreement.
+This Agreement is between Plan Partners and you, our customer.
+The Agreement commences on the Commencement Date and will continue until either you, or Plan Partners, terminates it in accordance with this Agreement.

-- your Plan may be different from the details recorded in the NDIS portal; and
+- Your plan may be different from the details recorded in the NDIS portal;

-- Plan Partners will provide the Plan Partners’ Services according to the details recorded in the NDIS portal, if those details are different to your Plan.
+- Plan Partners will provide the Plan Management and/or Support Coordination Services according to the details recorded in the NDIS portal, should those details not coincide with the details in your plan;

 You agree to:

-- Plan Partners making any arrangements necessary to allow your service providers to be paid from your NDIS funds on your behalf;
+- Plan Partners making administrative arrangements to allow your service providers to be paid from your NDIS funds on your behalf;

-- Plan Partners accessing all the aspects of your Plan required to provide you with the Plan Partners’ Services you have chosen;
+- Plan Partners accessing aspects of your plan to provide you with the Plan Management Services you have chosen;

-- Plan Partners discussing your NDIS Plan with the NDIA and its contractors (like Local Area Coordinators); and
+- Plan Partners discussing your NDIS plan with the NDIA and its delegates (such as local area coordinators);

-- Plan Partners discussing with service providers the Other Support Services that have been, or will be, delivered by them;
+- Plan Partners discussing with service providers about Other Support Services that have been, or will be, delivered by them;

-- Plan Partners providing you with services in line with the terms set out in the Customer Service Agreement;
+- Plan Partners providing you with Plan Management and/or Support Coordination Services in line with the terms set out in this Agreement;

-- if required for random auditing purposes, be interviewed and have your records reviewed by third party accreditation and legislative bodies;
+- Being interviewed and have your records reviewed by a third party accreditation and legislative body if required for auditing.

 During the term of this Agreement, Plan Partners will:

-- Provide Our Services (as chosen by you) in a way that is consistent with all relevant laws, including the NDIS Act, the NDIS Rules, National Privacy Principles and Australian Consumer Law;
+- Provide Our Services in a way that is consistent with all relevant laws, including the NDIS Act, the NDIS Rules, National Privacy Principles and Australian Consumer Law;

 - Keep accurate and up-to-date records of all Our Services provided to you;